New Chinese Space Plane Landed At Mysterious Air Base, Evidence Suggests

 "It's a great question," says Brian Weeden, director of program planning for the Secure World Foundation, which advocates for the peaceful use of space.
 "We're not even really sure why the U.S. military is pursuing a space plane."

-McDowell says that space planes, which re-enter earth's atmosphere at many times the speed of sound, could also potentially aid the development of so-called hypersonic weapons.
-But he believes China's motivation could be a simple as wanting to duplicate U.S. military capabilities.
+McDowell says that space planes, which reenter Earth's atmosphere at many times the speed of sound, could also potentially aid the development of hypersonic weapons.
+But he believes China's motivation could be as simple as wanting to duplicate U.S. military capabilities.

-The landing of this space plane--or whatever it was--is just the latest success for China.
-It recently completed its own satellite navigation system, it has a robotic mission going to Mars, and several probes on the moon.
+The landing of this space plane — or whatever it was — is just the latest success for China.
+It recently completed its own satellite navigation system, and it has a robotic mission going to Mars and several probes on the moon.

 "China is firing on all thrusters in space," McDowell says.
 "I think that this is just one more reflection of that."